-The client should be made aware that it is not allowed to burn household waste or biomass assortments that are not suitable for the boiler according to its specifications.
-This would not only harm the environment, but also reduce the boiler lifetime.
+Burning of household waste or biomass assortments that the boiler is not meant or made for shall be avoided in any case to allow for a long service life of a biomass boiler.
 Burning of straw for example can lower the ash melting point, which can cause slagging of silicates, i.e. glazing.
 Burning of wet or materials leaving behind acid substances can lead to rust or holes, up to a complete destruction of the whole boiler, respectively.

-In general, the fuel may only be changed if this is expressly approved by the boiler manufacturer.
-However, there are boilers that allow you to switch between pellets, wood chips and log wood.
+In general in biomass boilers the fuel may only be changed if this is expressly approved by the manufacturer.
+However, there are boilers that allow you to switch between pellets, wood chips and even log wood.

-Woodchip procurement and quality aspects (fuel and storage issues)
+Wood chip procurement and quality aspects (fuel and storage issues)

-Woodchips can be purchased directly from local farmers, some warehouses or also via biomass communities or exchanges.
+Wood chips can be purchased directly from local farmers, some warehouses or also via biomass communities or exchanges.
 Wood chips are mechanically chopped wood of various sizes.
-In addition to the bulk density

-(weight), the main quality criteria are the size of the pieces and the water content.
+In addition to the bulk density (weight), the main quality criteria are the size of the pieces and the water content.
 A distinction is made between the following classes: